NG-NEST/ng-nest/lib/ng-nest/ui/message-box/examples/en_US/default/custom/readme.md

 ---
 order: 3
-label: '自定义内容'
+label: 'Custom content'
 ---

-使用 `content` 参数来接收一个内容自定义模板。
+Use the `content` property to receive a content custom template.